theoliverlear/Style-Guide/Style Guide/Introduction.md

 if your calling .matches() on a mat Matcher object, the name may be readily apparent by the context of the method name and the variable name

-programming is an inherently human endeavour.
+programming is an inherently human endeavor.
 The computers we type on to the languages we write and the compilers we use are all from humans.
 We must understand the paradigm we are working in is a human paradigm and that is why metaphorical thinking, like Steve McConnell's "Code Complete" says, is important to programming readability.